AlanGacihi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script 13 - Take a list of words as input and prints only words that appear exactly once. <br>
 Script 14 - Display lines containing the pattern “root” from the file /etc/passwd. <br>
 Script 15 - Display the number of lines that contain the pattern “bin” in the file /etc/passwd. <br>
+Script 16 - Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd. <br>